chang-zhao/background-pics/README.md

     background: url("/lib/images/bg/01.jpg") fixed no-repeat #65663D center center / cover;
 }

+- Or put some other number (##.jpg) instead of 01.jpg - that would be the default background picture.
+- Put something like the content of header.html (see file) to the site template.
+- That would allow users to choose background pictures.

 ----

 # Sources
 All the pictures are Public Domain (license CC0 v.1.0), taken from https://unsplash.com, except those marked with * (license CC-BY-SA v.2.0), taken from Flikr.
 Most of the pictures were resized and/or optimized for lesser size and fewer download time (via XnConvert).

 Authors:
 01 Barn Images
 02 Casey Yee *